RoorMakurosu/galaxy-integration-dosbox/README.md

 ## Features:
 - Add your DOS games to your Library.
 - Owned games are expected to be stored in ZIP files making them easier to manage.
 - Specify a folder when enabling the plugin.
-Multiple folders containing ZIP files can be setup (separated by semicolon ";")
+Multiple folders containing ZIP files can be setup (separated by semicolon ";".
+Ie "c:\DOSBOX;d:\MOREDOSBOX")
 - Only Windows is supported.

 ## How to Install:

 Download the .zip from the GitHub as a ZIP file, and extract the contents into your installed plugins folder.
 The default folderis at `%localappdata%\GOG.com\Galaxy\plugins\installed`

-2) Configure the plugin by editing the `config.py` file, and providing the desired paths and files.

 ## How to add games:
 Games can be stored in any folder, but need to be compressed as ZIP files.